 We Strive to be the Same Church Described in the New Testament

-It is our purpose to be identified with the Christians of the first century.
-We believe this to be possible to all who will learn, believe and be guided by the plain teaching of God's word.
+Our purpose is to follow the example of the Christians of the first century.
+We believe this to be possible to all who will learn, believe, and be guided by the plain teaching of God's word.

 We are not Just Another Denomination

 We are not a denomination, neither are we inter-denominational.
-It is our sincere desire to be non-denominational, to wear no other name than Christ’s, and to be known simply as Christians, members of the body of Christ (Acts 11:26; Ephesians 1:22-23).
+On the contrary, it is our sincere desire to be non-denominational, to wear no other name than Christ's, and to be known simply as Christians, members of the body of Christ (Acts 11:26; Ephesians 1:22-23).

 Collectively we refer to ourselves as the church of Christ, the Lord's church, to identify ourselves as the saved people belonging to Christ (Ephesians 5:23).